GameProcessors.com

 Meat Grinder

-LOOK FOR:#12 or larger, stainless steel head, multiple plate sizes (coarse & fine)
+LOOK FOR:#12 or larger, stainless steel head, multiple plate sizes (coarse & fine), metal gears

 Sausage Stuffer

-If you want to make deer sausage or brats, a dedicated vertical sausage stuffer is much easier to use than a grinder attachment.
+A dedicated vertical sausage stuffer presses seasoned ground meat into casings to make sausages and brats.
+Much easier to use than a grinder attachment.
 A 5 lb stuffer handles most home batches.

 LOOK FOR:5–10 lb capacity, stainless cylinder, two-speed gear